crystal-lang/crystal-book/docs/syntax_and_semantics/type_restrictions.md

 foo()            # => NamedTuple()
 ```

-Additionally, splat restrictions may be used inside a generic type as well, to extract multiple type arguments at once:
+Additionally, single splat restrictions may be used inside a generic type as well, to extract multiple type arguments at once:

 ```crystal
 def foo(x : Proc(*T, Int32)) forall T